 When it comes to video editing, Macbook Pros are touted the best.
 But for its powerful, reliable specs, comes a high price tag.

 In that case, the 15-inch Dell XPS from 2019 is a great alternative to handling powerful editing software.
 Featuring a UHD display, editing on the Dell XPS 15 is a breeze although graphics would be better if you can get the higher-end model which offers an OLED screen.
 Nevertheless, the lower end XPS 15 model is still great for handling productivity work such as heavy editing.

 Weightless is what many laptop carriers are after nowadays.
 This laptop itself is just 1.25kg!
 But don’t let the weight deceive you.
-It packs a punch with 8GB memory and 128GB SSD hard disc, which is configurable to 1.5TB.
-This is good enough for many tasks with no issues for light graphics designing even thanks to the newest addition to the air - Retina display!
+It packs a punch with 8GB memory and 128GB SSD hard disk, which is configurable to 1.5TB.
+This is good enough for many tasks with no issues for light graphics designing even thanks to the newest addition to the air - Retina Display with True Tone!

 If you are a businessman/woman on the go, this is what we would recommend.
 At a mere weight of 1.13kg, it is one of the best lightweight laptop that is easy to hold and have your work on the go.
-With a fantastic battery life of up to 15.5 hours with a rapid charging feature.
-The X1 Carbon is an ultrabook that is the smallest and thinnest for you to keep on working while on the move.
+With a fantastic battery life of up to 15.5 hours and a rapid charging feature, the X1 Carbon is an ultrabook that is one of the thinnest and lightest for you to keep on working while on the move.

 Equipped with Windows 10 Home 64bits, this laptop is designed for home use.
 A 15.6” full HD screen is great for gaming, or for watching movies.
 It has decent and balanced specs which are suitable for everyday use at the home for everyone to use.